Table of content

 Must-have TYPO3 extensions

-1. Yoast SEO: optimizes your TYPO3 website for search engines, including metadata, sitemaps and breadcrumbs.
+1. Yoast SEO: Optimizes your TYPO3 website for search engines, including metadata, sitemaps and breadcrumbs.

 2. T3AI (ns_t3ai): AI-powered extension for content creation, SEO optimization, translations and more.